 74% of paper and 83% of paper-based packaging is recycled into new products

 The paper revolution

-The paper recycling in Europe was 72% in 2018, keeping fibres in the loop longer and extending the benefits of their renewable origin.
+The paper recycling rate in Europe was 72% in 2018, keeping fibres in the loop longer and extending the benefits of their renewable origin.
 This is approaching the practical maximum recycling rate of 78%.

 In some regions, recycling rates can reach up to 80%, which is probably the maximum rate from a practical perspective.
 This is because some paper products cannot be recovered for recycling because they are kept for long periods of time (books) or archived (records); others are destroyed or contaminated when used (e.g. tissue and hygiene paper).